muhammad-furqon/amplify-gen2-frontend-user/README.md

 ```bash
 npx ampx generate outputs --branch main --app-id <your-backend-app-id>
 ```
-* For data schema "resource file is needed"
+* For data schema "resource" file is needed so it needed to be copied from the backend before build

 # Bootstrap Readme
 Next.js 14.2.16